everscale-org/docs/src/develop/integrate/build-cross-chain/introduction.md

 The rapid advancement of blockchain technology and subsequent development of different blockchain networks has led to a heightened demand for cross-chain solutions.

 Everscale puts at the user's disposal Octus Bridge, which facilitates cross - chain transactions in any direction within a single interface.
-Currently, Octus Bridge offers cross-chain transactions between Everscale, Ethereum, Polygon, Fantom, BNB chain and the number of networks is constantly increasing.
+Currently, Octus Bridge offers cross-chain transactions between Everscale, Ethereum, Polygon, Fantom, BNB chain, Avalanche, Milkomeda and the number of networks is constantly increasing.

 ## What are bridges?